recompyle/recompyle/ReadMe.md

 - When you click on a file path in chrome it opens in the dev console not in the IDE.
 - A better log history than "Preserve Log"
-- A nicer JSON viewer ( Especially on Node.js )

 # Note
 Recompyle will not work for every project right now.